Kahin Deep Jaley

 Kahin Deep Jaley (کہیں دیپ جلے) is a 2019 Pakistani television series produced by Abdullah Kadwani and Asad Qureshi under their production banner 7th Sky Entertainment.
 It features Neelam Muneer and Imran Ashraf.
-It aired every Thursday night on Geo Entertainment before ending on 14 May 2020.
+From 3 October 2019, it aired every Thursday night on Geo Entertainment, ending on 14 May 2020.

 Plot

-Rida is a young girl who is raised with three brothers: Faham is the oldest and raised his younger siblings after his father's death; Hatim, the second oldest, is also responsible, but he thinks more with his heart than his head and lives in America; Asim is the youngest brother who loves to tease his sister.
+Rida is a young girl who is raised with three brothers: Faham is the eldest and raised his younger siblings after his father's death; Hatim, the second oldest, is also responsible, but he thinks more with his heart than his head and lives in America; and Asim is the youngest brother who loves to tease his sister.
 Shamila is Faham's wife who dislikes Rida and gets jealous of her as her brother does not love her as much as Rida's brothers do.

 Zeeshan's dad dies in an accident and a greedy business partner snatches everything from him.
 His uncle then gives him a job working with Hatim and a house.
 Zeeshan is invited to Faham's wedding where he stops Rida's scarf from burning and falls in love with her.
 Tauqeer is a young man who has an unrequited love for Rida.
 One day, Tauqueer gives Rida a love letter, which the maid places inside a book in the study.
 Zeeshan's mother asks for Rida's hand in marriage, but Rida's brothers refuse because they want Rida to complete her education first.
-However, Rida's mother says yes, as she is worried that Shamila will make Rida's life hard and believes it is best if Rida gets married as soon as possible, she, however, does not express these concerns to her sons worried it will cause issues between Faham and Shamila.
+However, Rida's mother says yes, as she is worried that Shamila will make Rida's life hard and believes it is best if Rida gets married as soon as possible.
+She, however, does not express these concerns to her sons worried it will cause friction between Faham and Shamila.